evintunador/templateGPT/README.md

 - `config.py`: all of the editable model and training settings
 - `inference.py`: functions for performing inference used in multiple `.ipynb` files
 - `model_comparison.py`: functions for comparing models used in `model_comparison.ipynb`
 - `requirements.txt` - I should probably change this to only include the packages that are actually necessary and not be so strict on versions.
-The command I used to get this list is `pip freeze | grep -v " @ file://" > requirements.txt`, lmk if you know of a better method
+The command I used to get this list is `pip freeze | grep -v " @ file://" > requirements.txt` and then I deleted the version numbers, lmk if you know of a better method
 - `tools.py`: A variety of functions & classes that don't fit elsewhere and/or are used by more than one of the jupyter notebooks.
 I should prolly find a better way to organize these
 - `train.py`: functions for training a model, used in `train.ipynb`

 ## definite eventual TODOs
 - [ ] fix & enable batched inference
     - [ ] update `model_evaluation.ipynb`'s teacher-forcing topk analysis to get more accurate %'s using batches
-- [ ] switch to a better tokenizer.
-I'd rather build one from scratch than download from the internet but I also don't care enough about tokenizers to make one more complicated than the current BPE, ugh
+- [x] build a better tokenizer
+    - [ ] train new models with this better tokenizer in `tokenizers/bpe_v2/`
 - [ ] go back and make sure model checkpointing is working. at one point it was but i've changed so much since then and haven't bothered using it so i'd bet it's broken

 ### potential future TODOs